first-rust-competition/first-rust-competition/wpilib/README.md

 processor used in the FIRST Robotics Competition.
 To cross compile for RoboRIO, you have to do a few things:

 1. Install [Rustup](https://www.rustup.rs/) to help manage Rust toolchains.
-2. Rust-bindgen requires rust nightly.
-You can configure this with the following:
+2. Only the latest rust stable is guaranteed to work.
+Ensure you are up to date:
     ```bash
-    rustup toolchain install nightly
-    rustup default nightly
+    rustup update stable
     ```
 3. Install some variant of `arm-linux-gnueabi-gcc`.
 For example, the official FRC toolchain (`arm-frc-linux-gnueabi-gcc`) is available for various platforms [here](http://first.wpi.edu/FRC/roborio/toolchains/), or you